merchise/xotl.tools/docs/source/history/_changes-2.1.9.rst

   Dropping support for Python 3.5 means we no longer going to test our changes in Python 3.5.

+- Backport module `graphlib`:mod: from Python 3.9 in
+  `!xotl.tools.future.graphlib`:mod:.
+Refer to the standard documentation.

 - Add function `xotl.tools.future.itertools.zip_map`:func:.